vincentleeuwen/python-cooking-with-objects/README.md

 1. create a waiter
 2. add a method to the waiter to greet a guest
 3. create a pizzeria
-4. require the waiter in the pizzeria
+4. import the waiter in the pizzeria
 5. make a instance of the waiter in the pizzeria
 6. call the greeting method
 7. test if it all works